Buddhism and science: Natural philosophy and proto-scientific practices

 The early Buddhist texts contain various ideas about the nature of the world and the universe.
 However, they also warn against certain speculative questions regarding about the universe.
 In various early discourses, the Buddha rejects certain questions about the world as "unfathomable" or "unexplainable" (Skt. avyākṛta).
 These include questions about the eternity and the infinity of the universe.
 In the Cūḷamālukya Sutta, the Buddha uses the parable of a poisoned arrow to explain his approach to these questions, his teaching is focused on how to remove the arrow of suffering, not on the particular details about the arrow and who shot the arrow (and so forth).
 As Paul David Numrich writes, there are thus certain questions about the world that the Buddha sees as "irrelevant to the ultimate religious goal of liberation from the human condition."

 In spite of this warning found in the Buddhist texts, Indian Buddhists developed complex theories about the physical world, including atomic theories, theories of sense perception, theories of time and space and Buddhist cosmology.
 Apart from teaching Buddhist philosophy, medieval Buddhist universities such as Nālandā (in modern day Bihar) were important centers for the study of natural philosophy and applied sciences such as cosmology, medicine and astronomy.
 Ancient Buddhist philosophy explored key questions about the natural world such as the nature of space and time, the nature and existence of atoms (and their indivisibility), the origin of the world and the relationship between mind and matter.
-It explored these questions though philosophical analysis and Thought experiments.
+It explored these questions through philosophical analysis and Thought experiments.

 Medicine was a particularly important concern for ancient Buddhists, and references to it can be in all historical layers of Buddhist literature.
 Nālandā University was also said to have been the site of the composition of the Aṣṭāṅgahṛdaya-saṃhitā, an influential medical work by the physician Vāgbhaṭa.
 According to Pierce Salguero "Buddhist texts mentioning various aspects of medicine proliferated across the Buddhist world throughout the first millenium."
 Because of this, Buddhism was "one of the most important vehicles for the cross-cultural diffusion of Indian Medicine in pre-modern Asia."
-Closely related with this ancient medicine was the practice of Indian alchemy or rasāyana.
-Practitioners of rasāyana experimented with various substances and metals.
+Closely related with this ancient medicine was the practice of Indian alchemy or rasaśāstra.
+Practitioners of rasaśāstra experimented with various substances and metals.
 Rasāyana is also an important part of some of the Buddhist tantras.

 The Buddhist tradition of worldly sciences continued to develop in outside of India and today survives as part of Tibetan Medicine and Tibetan astrology (which includes astronomical and astrological elements).
 Traditional Buddhist cosmology taught that there were multiple world systems and that the universe goes through cycles of formation, endurance and destruction.
 It also holds that the universe has no absolute beginning (and thus rejects creationism and theism, but also the idea that the universe arose without a cause).